Pharmacies pull J&J sunscreens off shelves after carcinogen found in some sprays | Business

 Pharmaceutical and consumer goods company J&J on Wednesday voluntarily recalled five Neutrogena and Aveeno brand aerosol sunscreens and advised consumers to stop using the products and discard them after internal testing found low levels of benzene in some sprays.
 The recall comes two months after online pharmacy Valisure filed a petition with the U.S. Food and Drug Administration (FDA), saying it had found levels of benzene that were higher than recommended in over a dozen products that provide protection or relief against sunburns, including sprays and lotions.

-The two biggest U.S. pharmacy chains CVS Health Corp and Walgreens Boots Alliance Inc began pulling Johnson & Johnson's sunscreen products off their shelves after J&J said it had detected a cancer-causing chemical in some samples.
+Pharmacy chains CVS Health, Walgreens Boots Alliance and retailer Walmart Inc began pulling Johnson & Johnson's sunscreen products off their shelves after J&J said it had detected a cancer-causing chemical in some samples.
 Pharmaceutical and consumer goods company J&J on Wednesday voluntarily recalled five Neutrogena and Aveeno brand aerosol sunscreens and advised consumers to stop using the products and discard them after internal testing found low levels of benzene in some sprays.

 The recall comes two months after online pharmacy Valisure filed a petition with the U.S. Food and Drug Administration (FDA), saying it had found levels of benzene that were higher than recommended in over a dozen products that provide protection or relief against sunburns, including sprays and lotions.
+Walmart said on Thursday it had started removing the affected products and customers who had bought the items could return them for a refund.
 CVS and Walgreens said they were complying with the recall.

 CVS added that it had also halted sales of two of its sunburn healing products, which were in Valisure's petition.
 Other products found to have benzene above the recommended levels were from privately held Fruit of the Earth and Sunbum.
 The two companies did not immediately respond to Reuters requests for comment.